 In the early nineties my hometown found itself at the epicentre of the burgeoning shoegazing scene, groups like Chapterhouse and Slowdive representing the slightly sad, southern, middle class response to the northern, working class euphoria of Madchester.
 Being slightly sad, southern and middle class myself, I thought they were great.
-What’s more they were very convenient, being literally on my doorstep.
+What’s more they were literally on my doorstep.

 17. THE DISPOSABLE HEROES OF HIPHOPRISY ‘Language Of Violence’ (1992)

-As the country reveled in E induced love and optimism, the stupidly happy mask of the smiley obscuring the black hole of paranoia and depression, no-one was listening to political hip hop or Michael Franti’s extraordinary ‘Language Of Violence’, a track so insightful it reputedly caused ‘original gangsta’ Ice T to rethink his attitude to homophobia.
+As the country reveled in E induced love and optimism, the stupidly happy mask of the smiley obscuring a black hole of paranoia and depression, no-one was listening to political hip hop or Michael Franti’s extraordinary ‘Language Of Violence’, a track so insightful it reputedly caused ‘original gangsta’ Ice T to rethink his attitude to homophobia.